 The Unumb Center for Neurodevelopment was established in 2010 by a group of local parents and youth development professionals to provide Applied Behavior Analysis (ABA) services for children and to serve as a community resource for those impacted by autism.
-To meet the needs of a growing community, The UCN added a psychology department in 2016 to provide diagnostic testing, individual and family therapy, social skills groups, and a summer camp program.
-We continued to grow in 2019 with the addition of parent training, behavioral feeding therapy, and a preschool and toddler parent training group.
+To meet the needs of a growing community, The UCN added a psychology department in 2016.
+We now provide ABA services to individuals between the ages of 2-21, diagnostic testing as young as 18 months and through adulthood, social skills training, individual and family therapy, behavioral feeding therapy, summer groups, and parent and toddler groups.
+We continue to grow in 2021 with the addition of Pre-Employment Transition Services.
 The UCN is dedicated to providing high-quality, evidence based diagnostic and therapeutic services to people with autism spectrum disorder and their families.

 "I know what quality care looks like.
 Our son has been in ABA centers across the United States.
 When I visited this center, I knew this would be a place where our son could grow, but who would also be celebrated for all of his unique qualities.
 This center is special and truly a gift to this community.
 The talented and well trained staff create an environment that shows that our children deserve to thrive in this community and there are no boundaries to their success.
 The staff here acknowledge that my husband and I know our son better than anyone else and have taken time to listen and learn about our son because they see him as a person, who just happens to have autism.
 A person who has likes and dislikes, a favorite song, as well as a typical older brother who still longs to connect with him.
 This center has helped me on the journey of feeling hopeful for the future and I know in my heart, this center will provide hope for many other families as well."